One of the best ways to build your audience is through content writing for your blog. But, how do you make sure it’s SEO content without overdoing it?

-Your content should also be entertaining.
+Your SEO content should also be entertaining.
 People love reading human interest stories.
 You could highlight an inspirational case study or a personal story, to add value to your message.

 Content that includes a story people can relate to is more likely to be shared.
 It’s also more likely those same people will keep coming back for more.

 Even if you’re not an expert and only know the basics, you can still write good SEO content for your blog.
 Just make sure you don’t overdo it with those keywords.

 The keyword you choose must sit naturally within your content.
 Too many and you’ll be penalized by Google for keyword stuffing.

 Think of them more as a marker to let Google know which direction to go.

 Researching keywords tells you not only which topics are being searched for, but also what your chances are of ranking for them.

 Free Tools to Help With Keyword Research

 One of the most popular keyword planner tools is Google Adwords.
 But, to use the free tool, you do need to sign up.

 An alternative is Ubersuggest.
 This is a free tool which gives you a list of keyword ideas with cost per click, search volume and ease of ranking.